Author guidelines

 All supplementary material accompanying an accepted article will be published alongside the paper on the journal website and posted on figshare, an online repository for research data.
 Files on figshare will be made available approximately one week before the accompanying article so that the supplementary material can be attributed a unique DOI.
 Online supplementary material will carry the title and description provided during the submission process, so please ensure these are accurate and informative.
 An example, showing the title and description as provided during the submission process, is available here.

-All figures and tables should be numbered and referred to in the text by their number.
+All figures and tables should be numbered and cited in the text.

 At initial submission, figures can be provided within the manuscript or as separate files.
 Images should be minimally processed and accurately reflect the original data.
 Authors should retain their unprocessed data and metadata files, as editors may request them to aid in manuscript evaluation.

-On revision, figures should be uploaded as separate files.
-Tables must be provided in an editable format at final submission.
+Final submission: figures should be uploaded as separate files and tables must be provided in an editable format.

 • PNG